thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ## Next we flood the RAM memory of the host in hopes to see if the agent detects any conditions from the default, pre-set Zabbix Linux agent triggers.

 "Install 'stress' (The stress command is a command-line utility for Linux and Unix-like systems used to impose artificial, configurable load on CPU, memory, I/O, and disk subsystems.
-It helps administrators test system stability, thermal management, and identify performance bottlenecks by simulating high-load <br>scenarios, though it is not a benchmarking tool.)" *Stress-ng is newer version*
+It helps administrators test system stability, thermal management, and identify performance bottlenecks by simulating high-load scenarios, though it is not a benchmarking tool.)" *Stress-ng is newer version*

 ```
 sudo apt install stress-ng -y